This is closely related to the atheism page.

 Here is a similar thing, from the real world this time:

-Pakistani Taliban angry that Pakistanis don't believe they carried out attacks.
+Pakistani Taliban angry that Pakistani people don't believe they are bombing Pakistan.

 The Pakistani Taliban repeatedly attack Pakistan, killing thousands,